 - Sign of expected problems

-What is a Work Breakdown Structure?
+What is a work breakdown structure?

 Work breakdown structure (WBS) is a method that splits a project down into a hierarchy of deliverables, tasks, and subtasks.
-PMBOK says about the work breakdown structure.

-“A deliverable-oriented hierarchical decomposition of the work to be executed by the project team to accomplish the project objectives and create the required deliverables”
+“A deliverable-oriented hierarchical decomposition of the work to be executed by the project team to accomplish the project objectives and create the required deliverables.”

 All-in-all — “A work breakdown structure defines all the things a project needs to accomplish, organize into multiple levels, and display graphically.”
-It defines the “what” of the project.
-Let’s have a look at a work breakdown structure example of a project divided into smaller, more manageable components.

 Project title: Seminar